STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - Patience - Patience is a virtue.
 Good things will come to those who wait.
 - Fear of rejection & failure - It is okay to be afraid but you need to find the courage to keep pressing forward.
 - Honesty - Honesty triumphs everything.
 Life is hard enough, don't give others a reason to doubt your intentions.
-- Risk - The biggest risk is not taking enough risks.
+- Risk - The biggest risk is not taking enough risks (calculated or not).
 Sometimes all you need to do is take that first step.
 - Risk management - When taking risks, you need to manage your exposure.
-There are surprisingly a lot of things you can control so don't make excuses.
+There are surprisingly a lot of things you can control so stop making excuses.
 - Life - Life is not a zero sum game.
-Do well by doing good.
+You can do well by doing good.
 - Luck and privilege - There are a lot of things you cannot control in life, luck and privilege are two of them.
 Don't fret over things you have no control.
 - Death - Death is always at your doorstep.
 Remember the past, live in the present and plan for the future.
 - Regret - The only regret you can have is not making that decision for yourself.
 Regardless of your choice, there will be things you like and dislike.
+There is no reason to cry over spilled milk because you can't change the past.

 # Little things I enjoy in life